Hui Shi

-Hui Shi (惠施 (Huì Shī, Hui^{4} Shih^{1}); 370–310 BCE), or Huizi (惠子 (Huìzǐ, Hui^{4} Tzu^{3}); "Master Hui"), was a Chinese philosopher and prime minister of the Wei state during the Warring States period.
+Hui Shi (惠施 (Huì Shī, Hui^{4} Shih^{1}); 370–310 BCE), or Huizi (惠子 (Huìzǐ, Hui^{4} Tzu^{3}); "Master Hui"), was a Warring States period Chinese philosopher, and, according to the Lushi Chunqiu, a prime minister of the Wei state (Liang) said to have written a code of laws.
 A representative of the School of Names (Logicians), he is famous for ten paradoxes about the relativity of time and space, for instance, "I set off for Yue (southeastern China) today and came there yesterday."
-He is said to have written a code of laws.